build-on-aws/content/posts/picturesocial/ep4-how-to-deploy-an-app-to-kubernetes.md

 I divided the diagram above into the five steps explained below to clarify the activities involved:

 1. First, we have to build our container image, setting an image name and a tag.
 Once the image is created, we can test the container locally before going further.
 2. Once that the container works properly, we have to push the image into a container registry.
 In our case, we are going to use Amazon ECR.
-All the required steps to get here are in our [first post](/posts/picturesocial/ep1-how-to-containerize-app-less-than-15-min/).
+All the required steps to get here are in our [first post](/posts/picturesocial/01-how-to-containerize-app-less-than-15-min/).
 3. When the container image is stored on the container registry, we have to create a Kubernetes manifest so we can send instructions to the cluster to create a pod, a replica set, and a service.
 We also tell the cluster where to retrieve the container image and how to update the application version.
-If you want to remember how, this a good time to review the [second post](/posts/picturesocial/ep2-whats-kubernetes-and-why-should-care/).
+If you want to remember how, this a good time to review the [second post](/posts/picturesocial/02-whats-kubernetes-and-why-should-i-care/).
 4. Now, we are ready to create our Kubernetes cluster in order to get the credentials.
 This is done once per project.
-We learn how to create and connect to a Kubernetes cluster in our [third post](/posts/picturesocial/ep3-how-to-deploy-kubernetes-aws-terraform/).
+We learn how to create and connect to a Kubernetes cluster in our [third post](/posts/picturesocial/03-how-to-deploy-kubernetes-cluster-using-terraform/).
 5. And last but not least, we use Kubectl to deploy our application to Kubernetes using the Manifest.
 We are going to learn about this final step in the walk-through below.

+## Deploy the Application

 Now, that we have reviewed and put together what we learned from previous posts, let’s go and deploy the application!
 I’m assuming you already reviewed the walk-throughs from previous posts before continuing with this.

-## Prerequisites
+### Prerequisites

 * An [AWS Account](https://aws.amazon.com/free/).
 * If you are using Linux or macOS, you can continue to the next bullet point.
 If you are using Microsoft Windows, I suggest you to use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install).